masesgroup/KNet/src/net/Documentation/articles/performance.md

 ## Initial considerations

 Apache Kafka is a client-server architecture which relies on the network for communication.
-Apache Kafka is a client-server architecture which relies on the network for communication.
 The entire infrastructure performance depends on some elements:
   1. The HW where Apache Kafka server is running on: see https://kafka.apache.org/documentation/#hwandos for further information
   2. The network between clients and servers